Facing charges of Food Safety in Qld?

 Penalties for food safety offences vary based on the severity of the breach and the potential risk to public health.
 Minor breaches may result in fines of several thousand dollars, while major breaches, or repeated non-compliance can result in fines in the tens of thousands.
 A conviction may also be recorded.

-What are strategies to defend Food Safety Offences?
+How to defend Food Safety charges?

 Possible defences may include due diligence, being that the business took all reasonable steps to comply with food safety regulations.